The Blue Hole emerges out of nowhere, like a gigantic blue diamond in the middle of the desert.

 8.4.
 Park Lake

-You’ll experience a surge of excitement the instant you arrive at Park Lake as you stare out at the enjoyment that awaits you on the lake.
+When you arrive at Park Lake, you’ll experience a surge of excitement as you stare at the enjoyment that awaits you on the lake.
 Park Lake is one of Santa Rosa’s most popular destinations for outdoor water fun for the whole family.